 The assumptions on emission reductions in those sectors not directly modelled by FES are detailed here.
 For Leading the Way these assumptions are based on more ambitious yet still credible assumptions from the CCC and assume higher levels of societal change.
-These represent an increased ambition on the assumptions for <a href="https://example.com/system/sy from 2021 to 2050 with around 50 Mt remaining.
+These represent an increased ambition on the assumptions for System Transformation and Consumer Transformation.

+For Consumer Transformation and System Transformation, emissions from non-energy sectors reduce by around 80% from 2021 to 2050 with around 50 Mt remaining.
 The quicker and increased decarbonisation in Leading the Way is partly due to a slightly earlier transition to decarbonised domestic heat.
 However, most additional emission reductions in this scenario are from land use changes (see overleaf), leaving only 17 Mt of net emissions from non-energy sectors remaining by 2050, mainly across the agriculture, aviation and waste sectors.